 While this will be his last guaranteed season, McKenzie has bigger goals in mind: playing professionally in the NFL.
 This goal will not be a walk in the park, as The National Collegiate Athletic Association (NCAA) reports that only 1.6% of college football players make it to the league.
 McKenzie has the talent, dedication and physical attributes to go pro and will certainly be on the NFL’s radar due to his already impressive college resume that he will have the opportunity continuing expanding in 2023.
 When asked to give a message to the NFL, McKenzie said “They will get a player that is hard working and believes he can play with the best and greats.
 I’m also a player that can change the game just with one play.”

 Whether or not he chooses to pursue this as his career path, McKenzie is content knowing that he gave it all he had every single time he stepped foot on the field.

-Erick Klambara is a third-year Media & Culture major with a minor in Journalism.
-EK924666@wcupa.edu
+Erick Klambara is a fourth-year media and culture major with a minor in journalism.
+Ek924666@wcupa.edu